vacp2p/rfc/content/docs/rfcs/17/README.md

 This is to prevent a newly registered peer from spamming the system by messaging for all the past epochs.
 `max_epoch_gap` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters).

+**Merkle Root Validation**
+The routing peers MUST check whether the provided merkle root in the RateLimitProof is valid.
+It can do so by maintaining a local set of valid merkle roots, which consist of `AcceptableRootWindowSize` past roots.
+This allows peers which are not well connected to the network to be able to send messages, accounting for propagation delay.
+`AcceptableRootWindowSize` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters)

 **Proof Verification**
 The routing peers MUST check whether the zero-knowledge proof `proof` is valid.
 It does so by running the zk verification algorithm as explained in [RLN](/spec/32).